 Private healthcare in Botswana

-To ensure access to the best quality of care and medical treatment in Botswana, expats should invest in a good health plan.
+Private healthcare in Botswana is expensive.
+Outpatients are generally asked to pay cash before receiving treatment.
+Moreover, for emergency services, patients may only be treated if they have health insurance.
+So, to ensure access to the best quality of care and medical treatment in Botswana, expats should invest in a good health plan.

-Health insurance for Botswana
+Health insurance in Botswana

 If expats travel outside of Botswana regularly or will be returning home, it’s a good idea to purchase an international health plan, which will cover them wherever they go.